Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts: Introduction

-In this work, we constrain the ALP-photon coupling constant $g_{a\gamma}$ using polarization data of FRBs for the first time.
+In this work, we constrain the ALP-photon coupling constant $g_{a\gamma}$ using polarization data of FRBs.
 We analyze the polarization angle variations of linearly polarized emission from FRB 20220912A observed by FAST.
 All currently available observations from October 28th, 2022 to December 5th, 2022 are adopted for our study.
 The observational time coverage of $\sim 38$ days with a cadence of $\sim 1$ day is sensitive to ALPs with mass ranging from $1.4\times 10^{-21}$ eV to $5.2\times 10^{-20}$ eV.
-By estimating the changes in linear PAs, we can place upper limits on $g_{a\gamma}$ directly.
+By estimating the periodic variations in linear PAs, we can place upper limits on $g_{a\gamma}$ directly.
 Finally, we also predict further constraints from continued polarization observations of FRB 20220912A in the future.